Causes of infertility

 - Repeated unsuccessful embryo transfers with own eggs

 Oocyte donation is strictly anonymous, voluntary and unpaid.
 However, every donor is compensated for her time and the costs she may have incurred in relation to the donation of eggs.
-As laid down in the Slovak legislation, the mother of the child is the woman who gives birth to it.
+According to Slovak legislation, the mother of the child is the woman who gives birth to the child.

 Sperm donation is recommended to couples where the male partner has a continuing problem with fertility.
 This can mean an absence of sperm in ejaculate (azoospermia) or cases when the male partner carries a genetic disorder.